1998 to now:

-- Most large religions are based on the teachings of their holy book: the Bible in the case of Christianity, and the Qur'an in the case of Islam.
+- Most large religions are based on the teachings of their holy book.
+Examples are: the Bible in the case of Christianity, and the Qur'an in the case of Islam.
 These books typically contain passages advocating extermination of other groups, and a few other passages advocating tolerance of other groups.
 All large religions are composed of many faith groups who differ in their interpretation of their holy book.
 Some emphasize passages calling for tolerance while others emphasize passages calling for rejection.

 One solution would be for all faith groups to:

 Stress the universality of their ethic of reciprocity over all other considerations. by teaching that it applies not only to fellow believers but to every human on Earth.
 Unfortunately, many faith groups fail miserably at this task.

 Topics covered in this section:

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 The International Day of Prayer for the Persecuted Church's web site is at: http://idop.org/web/

 "Writings by Topic: Persecution of Minorities," Gatestone Institute, variious times, at: https://www.gatestoneinstitute.org/

 Joe Carter, "The Countries Where Itâs Most Dangerous to Be a Christian in 2019."
 The Gospel Coalition, 2019-JAN-19, at: https://www.thegospelcoalition.org/